Global Trachoma Mapping Project

-New milestones in this long battle for sight.
+New milestones in this long battle for sight

 Trichiasis is the last stage of the trachomaan eye disease that rarely grabs the headlines, but is unfortunately responsible for 3% of avoidable blindness cases worldwide.

 It is an eye infection caused by certain strains of the bacterium Chlamydia trachomatis, prevalent mainly in poor, overcrowded communities with limited access to uncontaminated water and lack of sanitation.
-In fact, Chlamydia trachomatis is transmitted by direct contact (hands or clothing) and through flies that have settled on the eye or nose secretions of infected people.

-In its early stages, trachoma is transmitted among children between the ages of 1 and 5 years and through the women who care for them.
-After repeated infections the eyelids turn inwards (trichiasis) causing severe suffering as the eyelashes scratch the surface of the cornea with each blink.
-Consider that on average we blink 15-20 times per minute and, therefore, the pain from trachoma is constant and the rubbing of the eyelashes on the ocular surface over time results in scarring that makes us blind.
+Consider that on average we blink 15-20 times a minute and, therefore, the pain from trachoma is constant and the rubbing of eyelashes on the ocular surface over time results in scarring that makes us blind.

-Trachoma currently affects about 2.2 million people worldwide, of whom about 1.2 million are now irreversibly blind.
 It is a health emergency in some 51 countries in Asia, the Middle East and, above all, Africa where the highest number of cases is concentrated.

 Trachoma is an infection that can be prevented through some basic hygiene rules, such as regular washing of the face and general personal hygiene.
 In addition, it can be treated pharmacologically with an antibiotic, Zithromax, and eyelid deformities induced by this disease can be surgically corrected.